charlesluz1994/agenda-service/README.md

-# agenda-service - Appointment Scheduling Application
+# Appointment Scheduling Application

 ![Java Build](https://github.com/charlesluz1994/agenda-service/actions/workflows/main_agendaservice.yml/badge.svg?branch=main)

 This is a Java RESTful application for appointment scheduling.
 The application is hosted on an Azure service (Azure App Service) and uses a PostgreSQL database hosted on Azure.
-The application uses a PostgreSQL database hosted on Azure.
 Integrated tests are being executed with an H2 database, and unit tests with JUnit + Mockito.
-There are 2 Postman collections - 1 for the Azure endpoint and one for the Local endpoint.
+There are 2 Postman collections provided in the root: 1 for the Azure endpoint and one for the Local tests.

+By default, the application use the dev profile.

+For local tests:
+Run the application with the local profile in IntelliJ.
+To use 'local', in your run configuration, add the environment variable: spring.profiles.active=local

 # Swagger endpoint Local
 http://localhost:8085/swagger-ui/#/agenda-controller